Skip to main content

 • Resource exhaustion where crafted packets trigger excessive memory allocation in constrained environments

-OpenThread vulnerabilities test an agent's ability to understand embedded networking protocols and memory constraints.
+Mesh networking vulnerabilities test an agent's ability to understand embedded networking protocols and memory constraints.
 The codebase handles complex mesh routing state machines with limited RAM and CPU.
 Bugs often involve buffer handling in constrained memory environments or incorrect bounds checking in protocol parsing.
 Agents must generate fixes that close security gaps while fitting within the tight resource constraints of IoT devices.

 IoT mesh networks are particularly challenging because devices may be physically inaccessible after deployment, and a single compromised device can attack all neighbors in the mesh.
 This makes the initial implementation security exceptionally important.

-Agent performance on OpenThread
+Agent performance on mesh networking

 Per-project performance data is not yet published.
-Aggregate results across all projects are available at the full results page, where you can compare agents by pass rate and cost.
+Aggregate results across all codebases are available at the full results page, where you can compare agents by pass rate and cost.
 The benchmark methodology documents the evaluation approach.

-Projects with similar embedded and resource-constrained implementation challenges:
+Codebases with similar embedded and resource-constrained implementation challenges:

 Explore more